 Not long ago, I attended a memorial service that was planned and conducted by a friend of the bereaved family.
 It was in many ways a satisfying ceremony, providing space for people to share their memories of the person who had died.
 But the service leader conducted the service as if he were the master of ceremonies introducing one act after another.
 A memorial service is less like a variety show and more like a musical composition or a woven fabric.
 Each part, from beginning to end, is a part of the whole and contributes to the rhythm and mood of the entire service.
 Each part has a purpose, and participants need to know how they fit into the larger design, the fuller meaning.

 Four elements are essential to nearly all ceremonies (with additional readings or music included as desired):

-- Invoking a spirit of gratitude, healing, and love (as in litany or a prayer)
+- Invoking a spirit of gratitude, healing, and love (as in a litany or a prayer)

-- Offering words of blessing and inspiration for the living
+- Offer words of blessing and inspiration for the living

 Setting the Tone

 Opening remarks set the tone and create space for what people are feeling.
 When you enter a space to honor someone who has died, you don't want to wait long before hearing what it is that has brought you there.
 And you want to hear a name--"dearly departed one" or "the deceased" just doesn't cut it.

 The words that open a service define the space as holy and the time as sacred.
 This is particularly important when the space itself is not a traditional religious setting.
 The opening words invoke a spirit of love and healing to prevail.
 They may be offered in an informal setting but should never be offered casually.
 The first words spoken set the tone for the entire service.